seahorce-scidac/REMORA/Docs/sphinx_doc/BoundaryConditions.rst

 There are two primary types of physical/domain boundary conditions: those which rely only on the data in the valid regions, and those which rely on externally specified values.

-ROMSX allows users to specify types of boundary condition with keywords in the inputs file.
+REMORA allows users to specify types of boundary condition with keywords in the inputs file.
 The information for each face is preceded by
 ``xlo``, ``xhi``, ``ylo``, ``yhi``, ``zlo``, or ``zhi``.